-Each secondary school is required create a policy to direct the school's appeal process, as described in Ohio Administrative Code section 3333-1-65.13.

-- Extenuating circum stances must be considered, separate from academic performance. - Extendating circuit stances must be considered, separate from academic performance
+- Each secondary school is required create a policy to direct the school's appeal process, as described in Ohio Administrative Code section 3333-1-65.13. - Extenuating circum stances must be considered, separate from academic performance.

 "No credit" under this rule has been interpreted to mean a transcript entry of W, NC, or equivalent.